-Figure 10: Planact programmes and activities
+Figure 10: Planact programmes and activities that were implemented in Spring Valley.

-Invoking past experiences, Planact categorises the experiences of Spring Valley in engaging the municipalities to advance delivery of water and sanitation into three generic categories, namely; the state listening but showing indifference to the cause; the state only reacting to smoke, or the threat of smoke; and the state appearing influential political formations considered instrumental in advancing the political agenda of the African National Congress.
+Based on past experiences, Planact is able to categorise Spring Valley's experiences engaging with the municipalities to advance the delivery of water and sanitation into three generic categories, namely: the state listening but showing indifference to the cause; the state only reacting to smoke (violent service delivery protests typified by smoke from burning tyres), or the threat of smoke; and the state appearing influential political formations considered instrumental in advancing the political agenda of the African National Congress.

-The scenarios below, drawn from the experiences of Spring valley community, illustrate how the three categories play out at local government level processes.
+The scenarios below, drawn from the experiences of Spring Valley community, illustrate how the three categories play out at local government level processes.